UkuuPeople/ukuupeople-the-simple-crm/readme.txt

 == Upgrade Notice ==
+= 1.6.0 =
+This is a major feature release that includes improvements to ACL's for user roles, fixes to quick edit and bulk edit options, changes to filters, dashlets, and sorting options.
+Addition of German translation.
+Addition of getting started page on activation.

 = 1.5.3 =
 This version fixes some compatibility issues with some versions of PHP 5.3 as well as incorporates better translations support.